Positioning your newsroom for success with AI, and all things digital

 Jun 24, 2026

-Join the Reynolds Journalism Institute on Wednesday, June 24, 2-3 p.m.
+Join the Reynolds Journalism Institute on Zoom on Wednesday, June 24, 2-3 p.m.
 CT, to hear from the News Media Help Desk and Potter Digital Ambassadors about artificial intelligence in journalism.

 We'll talk about what news publishers have tried, what's working and how your newsroom can leverage this technology to stay sustainable.